PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 In future articles, we'll apply this same lens to more ideas from the research frontier:

-**Dynamic Sparsification and Routing**
+<span class="term">Dynamic Sparsification and Routing:</span> instead of committing to fixed

-Instead of committing to fixed neighborhoods upfront, what if models dynamically select which edges matter based on content?
-We'll show how several efficient attention methods, from locality sensitive hashing in Reformer to DeepSeek's recent "lightning indexer" can be understood as dynamic graph sparsification, where $N(t,l)$ becomes a function of the sequence being processed.
+neighborhoods upfront, what if models dynamically select which edges matter based on content?
+We'll show how several efficient attention methods, from locality sensitive hashing in Reformer to DeepSeek's recent "lightning indexer" can be understood as dynamic graph sparsification, where

-**Kernelized Attention and Factor Graphs**
+$N(t,l)$ becomes a function of the sequence being processed.

-Techniques like Performer, Linear Transformer, and Linformer are typically understood through linear algebra: kernel approximations, low-rank factorizations, reordered matrix multiplications.
+<span class="term">Kernelized Attention and Factor Graphs:</span> techniques like Performer, Linear
+Transformer, and Linformer are typically understood through linear algebra: kernel approximations, low-rank factorizations, reordered matrix multiplications.
 But there's a complementary, unifying graph view: these methods can be understood as introducing new intermediary nodes, which the original nodes broadcast to and receive from.
-The resulting structure is a factor graph.
+The resulting structure is a <span class="term">factor graph.</span>

-**Sparse Memory Layers and Continual Learning**
+<span class="term">Sparse Memory Layers and Continual Learning:</span> while we've focused on attention, the graph lens and the sparsity theme extend to emerging ideas

-While we've focused on attention, the graph lens and the sparsity theme extend to emerging ideas for improving or replacing MLPs.
+for improving or replacing MLPs.
 Recent work on sparse memory layers (like Meta's continual learning via sparse memory finetuning) replaces dense MLPs with sparse, addressable memory that can be selectively updated.
 This enables models to acquire new knowledge without catastrophic forgetting, a longstanding challenge in continual learning.

 The core takeaway we hope to leave readers with is: reasoning about transformers through their information flow graphs - analyzing topology, dynamics, and routing mechanisms - provides a unifying language for understanding the landscape of modern architectures, from attention variants to memory systems to continual learning.